Computer Science and Philosophy

 Why study Computer Science and Philosophy together?

-Artificial intelligence (AI), robotics, virtual reality: fascinating areas where Computer Science and Philosophy meet.
-But there are also many others, since the two disciplines share a broad focus on the representation of information and rational inference, embracing common interests in algorithms, cognition, intelligence, language, models, proof, and verification.
-Computer Scientists need to be able to reflect critically and philosophically about these, as they push forward into novel domains.
-Philosophers need to understand them within a world increasingly shaped by computer technology, in which a whole new range of enquiry has opened up, from the philosophy of AI, artificial life and computation, to the ethics of privacy and intellectual property, to the epistemology of computer models (e.g. of global warming).
+Artificial intelligence (AI), logic, robotics, modelling and understanding complex physical and social phenomena, these are fascinating areas where computer science and philosophy meet.
+The two disciplines share a broad focus on the representation of information and rational inference, embracing common interests in algorithms, cognition, intelligence, language, models, proof and verification.
+Computer scientists need to be able to reflect critically and philosophically as they push forward into novel domains, while philosophers need to understand a world increasingly shaped by technology in which a whole new range of enquiry has opened up, from the philosophy and ethics of AI to the place of computers and robots within society.

-Some of the greatest thinkers of the past - including Aristotle, Hobbes, Leibniz, Frege and Turing - dreamed of automating reasoning and what this might achieve; the computer has now made it a reality for those with the necessary skills, providing a wonderful tool for extending our speculation and understanding.
+Some of the greatest thinkers of the past – including Aristotle, Hobbes, Leibniz and Turing – dreamed of automating reasoning and what this might achieve; the computer has now made it a reality, providing a wonderful tool for extending our speculation and understanding.

 Do you want to know more about What is Philosophy?
 You can find out more in the video below from one of our current students:

 This is a three or four year course, leading either to a BA degree after three years, or a Masters degree (MCompPhil) after four years.
 All students apply for the four-year course, and then decide at the start of third year whether they wish to continue to fourth year (which is subject to achieving a 2.1 at the end of the third year ).For information on the current course structure, please see this page.